Pistol shooter at Camp Perry

 https://www.usashooting.org/

-is the governing body for Olympic and International shooting in the US,
+is the governing body for Olympic and International shooting in

 but NRA also sanctions identical matches.